 Our planes and helicopters are getting bigger, faster, more powerful, and affordable.
 A few years ago a prop strike from a .40 glow engine meant a trip to the ER for a bunch of stitches and a few months of healing.
 Not so with a 30cc or 2000W powered aircraft which are getting to be the norm.

-If you love your plane, set it free, if it doesn\'\'t return, you should have checked the battery.
+If you love your plane, set it free, if it doesn't return, you can blame the FAA.

 OMG, terrible tragedy.
 And he was just a kid.